 Modular homes and energy

-Aro Homes' modular homes will be partially built in a manufacturing facility, then completed on site, starting with a 280-square-meter (3.000-square-foot) 4-bedroom project.
-Modular building can reduce material waste in the construction process as well, and reduce the building process of a house from 18 months to 3 months.
+Aro Homes' modular homes will be partially built in a manufacturing facility, then completed on site, starting with a 280 square meter (3.000 square foot) 4-bedroom design.
+Modular building can reduce material waste in the construction process as well, and reduce the process of building a house from 18 months to 3 months.

-Aro, however, looks ahead of the others: he has just started operating in his first factory in Sacramento, California, and will finish his first modular homes in the Silicon Valle area in early 2023.
+Aro, however, seems ahead of the others: it has just started operating in its first factory in Sacramento, California, and will finish its first modular homes in the Silicon Valley area at the beginning of 2023.
 But how much will they cost?